PROTECT OUR OCEANS.

 A dense residential and commercial population combined with a large fishing fleet contributes to the area’s high trash levels.
 A large amount of waste found on the south of Hong Kong and Lamma Island comes from Aberdeen.

 Cleaning up our waterways will not solve the plastic pollution crisis alone - that's why educating the next generation is a key element to our mission.
-Together with local environmental charity Plastic Free Seas, we host educational harbour tours to raise awareness around plastic pollution and spread knowledge around the 4 R's: Reduce, Rethink, Reuse and Recycle.
+In partnership with Plastic Free Seas, we host educational harbour tours where students can learn about marine plastic pollution and the 4 R's: Reduce, Reuse, Reuse and Recycle.

 We would love to have your school onboard.
-If you are interested in joining, please contact us through link below.
+If you are interested in joining, please contact us.

 Join the community